noreenwu/rather/README.md

 ## Required Files

+Top level (in src)
+  index.js - This file contains BrowserRouter wrapper that allows the routing in the app to work and also and Provider, which allows all the components are able to get data from the store.
+  This file calls src/components/App.js

-Components
+Components (in src/components)
-  App.js - central, top-level component that incorporates the Navigation bar (Nav.js) and the definitions of which components to run based on the Route
+  App.js - central, top-level component that incorporates the Navigation bar (Nav.js) and the definitions for which components to run based on the Route

     Nav.js - renders the navigation bar across all the app pages